rcalsaverini/blog-old/content/blog/2021-07-03-neural-nets-for-symbolic-optimization.md

 ### What's Symbolic Optimization

 A while ago I was entertaining problems in the intersection of symbolic manipulation of expressions and Deep Learning.
 In particular I was interested in finding "optimal" expressions in some way.
 So, imagine you have some grammar $G$ that describe a set of expressions, let's call it $\mathrm{Exp}_G$, and suppose we have a real-valued function that takes an expression and maps into a number $f: \mathrm{Exp}_G \to \mathbb{R}$.
-The problem I want do discuss is finding expressions that minimizes that function:
+The problem I want to discuss is finding expressions that minimize that function:

 $$
 e^{\star} = \arg \min_{e \in \mathrm{Exp}\_G} f(e)